CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

 Why.Renew.=[G/Z/ol/Base]

-Why.DataRights.Ti=To exercise rights regarding Data
+Why.DataRights.Ti=To Exercise Rights Regarding Data

-Why.DataRights.sec=Please make any requests relating to privacy or data rights by logging into {Receiver.DataRightsPortal.Link}.
+Why.DataRights.sec=To exercise your rights relating to privacy or data, please log into {Receiver.DataRightsPortal.Link}.
 Your user name is your email address.

 Why.DataRights.=[G/Z/ol/Base]